NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-Console.md

 If you do not already know the name of the package you want to remove, use the [`Get-Package`](../tools/powershell-reference.md#get-package) command with no parameters to see all of the currently-installed packages.

-To uninstall a package, use [`Uninstall-Package`](../tools/powershell-reference.md#uninstall-package) with the package ID, such as `Update-Package jQuery`.
+To uninstall a package, use [`Uninstall-Package`](../tools/powershell-reference.md#uninstall-package) with the package ID, such as `Uninstall-Package jQuery`.

 Uninstalling a package performs the following actions: